Sensente/sensente/README.md

 - 💬 I'm an M.Sc student at Nanjing University.

-- 🔭 My research interests are device-free and wireless sensing.
+- 🔭 My research interest is device-free and wireless sensing.
 I also do some fun things about LLM.
 If you have any interesting ideas, please feel free to contact me.

 - 😄 I had a wonderful intern experience in Bytedance.
 I'm also the teaching assistant for computer architecture in Nanjing University's 2023 Spring semester.